 Once you have earned a passing score on the exam, you must complete an application and send it, along with an official record showing the completion of the course, to the Nebraska Department of Health and Human Services Regulation and Licensure, Credentialing Division to become listed in on the Medication Registry.

 Nebraska law requires registration as either a Medication Aide or Medication Aide 40-Hour within 30 days of employment.

-2019 job growth projections from the Nebraska Department of Labor are aggregated through the U.S. Department of Labor-Sponsored resource, Projections Central.
-Employment conditions in your area may vary.
+2018-28 job growth projections provided by the U.S. Department of Labor-Sponsored resource, O*Net.
+Figures are based on state data not school-specific information Conditions in your area may vary.